ftaruc/ftaruc.github.io/_posts/2021-04-08-scraping-grailed.markdown

         driver.find_elements_by_xpath(check_sold_4).click()
 ```

-2. Dates were extracted as `'x` months, days, minutes, etc. ago'.
-In order to normalize it to one date, we use `relativedeltas` from `datetime` to normalize it based on today's date:
+2. Dates were extracted as `'x time ago'`.
+In order to normalize it to one date, I used `relativedeltas` from `datetime` to normalize it based on today's date:

 ```python
 """